slonyator/kedro-vs-maestro/README.md

 - `Mlflow` for parameterization
 - Parallel execution of nodes

 but for me the race is over before it actually began.
 As much as I love R, `tidyverse` and `tidymodels` framework - if you cannot build a `DAG` I don't see a reason to use `R`, `tidyverse`, `tidymodels` and finally `maestro`.
-I'd rather take the less preferred data manipulation and modeling framework but I have uncomparibly better tools for orchestrating and deploying my pipelines.
+I'd rather take the less preferred data manipulation and modeling framework but I have incomparably better tools for orchestrating and deploying my pipelines.

 I know that `maestro` is a very new package and it's still in development, there is even an [issue](https://github.com/whipson/maestro/issues/98) for building a DAG and `maestro` is supposed to be integrable with the `targets` package, but unfortunately there is no neat solution which is seamlessly integrated in the `tidyverse` world.
 At this point of time I have to recommend to use `Python` for Data Science.
 Seems like the battle is over.
 At least for now.